 In the late 80's, Matt was introduced to Lee Zahlen, who he still considers to this day to be one of the best snapper fishermen in Melbourne.
 Before they met, Matt can remember being a young teen at the ramp and watching in awe, when even on the hardest days, Lee would always come in with his bag.
 Until he started fishing with LZ in the late 90's, Matt had never used a GPS or sounder and was only just starting to realise the benefit of the fishing structure.
 Lee took Matt under his wing and fine-tuned his techniques that without a doubt moulded Matt into the fisherman he is today.

-Matt and Mel have two young children, Marlon and Blake, who are fast becoming as keen as their father!
-Matt has had some awesome fishing sessions in his 30 odd years, but these days as a doting father, nothing gives him more satisfaction than taking the boys out on a nice calm day and watching their faces light up with every 'first' moment they have.
+Matt and his Fiance have 4 children between the two of them extending their family, Marlon, Blake, Aaliyah and Aliana Matt has had some awesome fishing sessions in his 30 odd years, but these days as a doting father, nothing gives him more satisfaction than taking the kids out on a nice calm day and watching their faces light up with every 'first' moment they have.